Open Menu Close Menu Open Search Close Search

 For more information about PEP, please visit the Center for Disease Control link on HIV basics.

-If you are worried about a symptom or have been exposed to someone diagnosed with a sexually transmitted infection (STI) you can utilize walk-in hours at Health Services any time they are open.
-For routine testing, you can schedule an appointment with a clinician or utilize STI Express through your Tufts Patient Portal.
-Screening can be important for anyone who is sexually active.
-Health Services provides routine STI testing and it is a regular part of gynecologic appointments.
+If you are worried about a symptom or have been exposed to someone diagnosed with a sexually transmitted infection (STI) you can make an appointment, utilize our walk-in hours any time at Health Services, or login to your patient portal to access STI Express.
+Screening can be important for anyone who is sexually active, and Health Services provides routine STI testing.
+STI testing is also a regular part of gynecologic appointments.

 Which test you get depends on your exposures and sexual practices.
 A Health Service clinician will discuss your sexual history with you as well as symptoms of various STIs.
-Health Services can test for almost any STI.
-STIs can be testing can include blood tests, urine tests, and swabbing.
+We can test for almost any STI.
+Some are blood tests, some are urine tests, and some are done through swabbing.

 Risk of exposures